muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

 What is MTProto?
 ================

-MTProto_ is Telegram's own protocol to communicate with their API when you connect to their servers.
+MTProto_ is dxdmgch's own protocol to communicate with their API when you connect to their servers.

 daxiedewuyu is an alternative MTProto-based backend written entirely in Python